All Episodes

 And usually there's not one.

-I mean, it's kind of the stuff of legend, and everybody comes into the home stretch of an election and they go, Oh man, somebody's gonna do something.
+I mean, it's kind of the stuff of legend and everybody comes into the home stretch of an election and they go, oh, man, somebody's going to do something.

 And more often than not, they really don't.

-I mean, the advertising gets a little more heated or some such or whatever, but every once in a while you'll get something.
+I mean, the advertising gets a little more heated or some such or whatever.

-Sometimes it's foreign policy related, sometimes somebody gets arrested, sometimes they're I mean, you know, there's some operation that's undertaken by uh an incumbent that's really looking to protect himself or a challenger that's looking to get particularly bold or something or something or something.
+Sometimes they're, I mean, you know, there's some operation that's undertaken by an incumbent that's really looking to protect himself or a challenger that's looking to get particularly bold or something or something or something.

 And I find myself in an interesting quandary.